5 August 2020

 Opportunities for intelligent interfaces

 The above list is non-exhaustive.
 However, the ultimate idea is to collectively adopt these concepts and integrate them into a single functional system.
 For instance, consider an array of distributed IoT sensors that collect data in a manufacturing facility.
 Then send the data to a central system that processes the data into visual representations of the conditions across the entire facility.
-This representation could be displayed on dashboards from which the user can monitor the performance of the production line.
-In case of an emergency or failure, notifications can be sent to wearables such as watches.
-Gesture and voice controls can then be utilised to address the fault or investigate the failure.
+A dashboard could display this representation, allowing users to monitor the production line’s performance.
+In case of an emergency or failure, notifications are sent to wearables such as watches.
+A user can then use gestures and voice commands to address or investigate the issue.

 Factors to consider when investing in Intelligent Interfaces